-Situational Awareness and Information Sharing

-This practice helps organizations be better prepared to respond to threats.
-Sharing threat information keeps systems up to date.

-Comprehensiveness Level 1 Comprehensiveness Level 2 Comprehensiveness Level 3 Comprehensiveness Level 4 Objective Obtain information on external incidents as needed.
-Provide some information to external parties need- to-know and as needed.
+Situational Awar Situational Awareness and Information Sharing This practice helps organizations be better prepared to respond to threats.
+Sharing threat information keeps systems up to dat Comprehensiveness Level 1 (Minimum) Comprehensiveness Level 2 (Ad Hoc) Comprehensiveness Level 3 (Consistent) Comprehensiveness Level 4 (Formalized) Objective Obtain information on external incidents as needed.
+Provide some information to external parties need-to-know and as needed.
 Have a general awareness of external incidents and implement a policy sharing information to external parties on a need-to-know basis.
 Learn information about external incidents in systematic manner.
 Information sharing policy supports responsible disclosure.
 Set up a two-way sharing of zero-day threats and incidents across the industry.
-General considerations This level defines recommendations for sharing information about serious general incidents to external parties but decisions are made on an ad hoc basis.
+General considerations This level defines recommendations for sharing information about serious general incidents to external parties, but decisions are made ad hoc.
 Awareness of external incidents is based on the most publicized incidents.
 This level defines a policy on incident information sharing, including when, how and to whom information is to be shared.
 It also includes general awareness of external information.
 This level makes awareness of external incidents systematic.
 This level supports sharing of zero-day vulnerabilities and is applicable if the security assessment and testing activities are implemented within the organization.
-What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level Specify the incident and vulnerability disclosure policy according to the legislative and regulatory background and necessary expertise- exchange considerations.
-Share incident information about general security incidents with external parties.
-Analyze which types of security incidents may particularly affect the system or organization.
+What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level Specify the incident and vulnerability disclosure policy according to the legislative and regulatory background and necessary expertise-exchange considerations.
+Share incident information about general security Analyze which types of security incidents may particularly affect the system or organization.
 Provide appropriate instructions on when to share information on incidents, to whom, and how.
-Devices automatically produce failure reports that can be shared with Maintain subscriptions to security advisories, mailing lists of vendors, sector communities to keep the situational awareness about security issues arising in the particular sector or relevant to the used technologies.
-Obtain information from software and Share the zero-day vulnerabilities with the vendor of the software or equipment and inform the relevant authorities, agencies and security companie to enable joint work to mitigate the effect of possible future exploitation of these vulnerabilities in the wild.
+Devices produce failure reports and a mechanism exists for Maintain subscriptions to security advisories, mailing lists of vendors, sector communities to keep the situational awareness about security issues arising in the particular sector or relevant to the used technologies.
+Share the zero-day vulnerabilities with the vendor of the software or equipment and inform the relevant authorities, agencies and security companies to enable joint work to mitigate the effect of possible future exploitation of these vulnerabilities in the wild.